ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 # SD-CWT definition

 SD-CWT is modeled after SD-JWT, with adjustments to align with conventions in CBOR and COSE.
+An SD-CWT MUST include a `typ` claim of "application/sd-cwt" in the protected header of the SD-CWT.

 An SD-CWT is a CWT containing the "blinded claim hash" of at least one blinded claim in the CWT payload.
 Optionally the salted claim